m-daniela/chat-app/Notes/work.md

   - [Out of bound verification](#out-of-bound-verification)
   - [Other websites](#other-websites)

+# Presentation
+1. What is e2ee
+2. How it works
+3. Why would you need this
+   1. Privacy
+   2. Surveillance
+4. Issues with current popular apps + backdoors + current state
+    - one of the biggest issues is that these protocols are not rigurously analysed
+    - the most "prolific" in the field is the Signal protocol, which developed a few advanced algorithms
+5. Probably the application
+   1. overview of the app - what the user can do and show all these
+      1. sign up
+      2. log in in another window with another user
+      3. add a private chat (enc) and send some messages betwee the two users + attachemnts
+      4. add another private chat (unenc) and send messages
+      5. same for groups
+      6. maybe I manage to add the "third party view" and show everything directly
+      7. tell them how hard life is
+      8. that's it, probably show the cool color scheme and that I will make it responsive
+   2. talk about the technologies for a few minutes while I show the stuff and how everything works
+6. Conclusions

+# Abstract
+End-to-end encryption is intended to prevent data from being read by other parties, i.e. servers, service providers, the government, than the ones directly involved into a conversation.
+This approach has gained popularity in recent years in instant messaging applications and many of these developed their own protocol or adapted a base one.
+- The list includes iMessage, Signal, Whatsapp, Facebook Messenger, Telegram, Threema, to name a few, and the protocols used by these will be analysed in this paper.
+- This proccess involves public key encryption to share a secret between the users, a key exchange algorithm to safely exchange the keys and a symmetric key encryption algorithm that encrypts and decrypts the messages.
+- This paper presents an overview of the security issues raised over the years based on the choices of cryptographic algorithms in some of the aforementioned popular chat applications that have switched to end-to-end encryption.
+- Another issue is the user metadata.
+The messages may be encrypted and unintelligible for a third party, but the fact that two users have communicated at a given time might be enough in case of citizen surveillance.
+- The state of group messaging will be also addressed.
+This type of communication gets more complex since the algorithms need to keep track of each user involved and having more members becomes cumbersome in certain cases.

 # 1. Introduction
 - what is this about? - end to end encryption in messaging apps